Bread Dad

 • The tips below are designed to help banana bread “novices” and/or people with limited baking experience.

 • Click on our “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

 • The key to all good banana breads is RIPE bananas.
 Ripe bananas are soft and the exterior peel is usually yellow with many small black & brown spots.
-Hard yellow/green(ish) bananas are too starchy and have much less banana flavor.
-In contrast, ripe bananas are sweeter and have much more banana flavor.

-• Optional – If you want to make your easy vegan banana bread even more unique & tasty, you can add 1 cup of chopped walnuts, blueberries, cranberries, etc. Stir this cup of extra ingredients (i.e. walnuts) into the batter after you have mixed all of the other recipe ingredients and before you pour the batter into the bread pan.
+• Optional – If you want to make your easy vegan banana bread even more unique & tasty, you can add 1 cup of chopped walnuts, blueberries, cranberries, etc. Stir this cup of extra ingredients (e.g. walnuts) into the batter after you have mixed all of the other recipe ingredients and before you pour the batter into the bread pan.
 Your family will love your awesome vegan blueberry banana bread, vegan cranberry banana bread, vegan banana nut bread, etc.

 • You should also consider using fresh oil when baking as some oils spoil faster than others.
 Old oil can go rancid and taste bitter, stale, funky, etc. Old oil can leave a bad aftertaste in your baked goods.